D-Jeffrey/gedcom-to-visualmap/README.md

   -antpath              Turn on AntPath
-  -heattime             Turn on heatmap timeline -heatstep HEATSTEP    years per heatmap group step
+  -heattime             Turn on heatmap timeline -heatstep HEATSTEP    years per heatmap group step -homemarker           Turn on marking homes

 KML processing:
-  -born                 use place born for mapping
+  -born                 use place born for mapping -death                use place born for mapping
 ```
 It produces a HTML file which is interactive and shows relationships betwenn childern and parents and where people lived
 over the years.
 It includes a heatmap to show busiey places.
 If you zoom in enough you can see the different markers